 The table below contains 3 columns.
-Columns 1 and 2, Mercury-Using Process and Provisions, are the actual treaty text under Annex B, Part II.
-Column 3, Description and Notes, provides additional information regarding the manufacturing category that the reader may find useful.
+Columns 1 and 2, "Mercury-Using Process" and "Provisions" are the actual treaty text under Annex B, Part II.
+Column 3, "Description and Notes", provides additional information regarding the manufacturing category that the reader may find useful.

-Mercury-Using Process Provisions Description/ Notes Vinyl chloride monomer production Measures to be taken by the Parties shall include but not be limited to: (i) Reduce the use of mercury in terms of per unit production by 50 percent by the year 2020 against 2010 use; (ii) Promoting measures to reduce the reliance on mercury from primary mining; (iii) Taking measures to reduce emissions and releases of mercury to the environment; (iv) Supporting research and development in respect of mercury free catalysts and processes; (v) Not allowing the use of mercury five years after the Conference of the Parties has established that mercury-free catalysts based on existing processes have become technically and economically feasible; and (vi) Reporting to the Conference of the Parties on its efforts to develop and/or identify alternatives and phase out mercury use in accordance with Article 21.
-In China, manufacturers use a mercury catalyst because they make VCM from a coal-based feedstock, while other manufacturers elsewhere in the world use a petroleumbased feedstock.
-The Convention text implicitly accepts continued use of the coal-based feedstock by triggering a phase out when the COP finds a mercury-free alternative is economically feasible for "existing processes".
-Research and testing is underway to find this mercury-free alternative.
-Since the phase-out of mercury use for VCM will be triggered by a COP determination, amendments to Annex B will not be required to completely phase out this mercury use.
-China is pursuing the deployment of a catalyst containing about half as much mercury as the traditional catalyst as a way of meeting the 50% use reduction mandate by 2020.
-Sodium or Potassium Methylate or Ethylate Measures to be taken by the Parties shall include but not be limited to: (i) Measures to reduce the use of mercury aiming at the phase out of this use as fast as possible and within 10 years of the entry into force of the Sodium methylate is a compound used mainly as a catalyst in the man- ufacture of biodiesels.
+Mercury using process Provisions Description/Notes Vinyl chloride monomer production Measures to be taken by the Parties shall include but not be limited to: i.
+Reduce the use of mercury in terms of per unit production by 50 per cent by the year 2020 against 2010 use; ii.
+Promoting measures to reduce the reliance on mercury from primary mining; iii.
+Taking measures to reduce emissions and releases of mercury to the environment; iv.
+Supporting research and development in respect of mercury-free catalysts and processes; v.
+Not allowing the use of mercury five years after the Conference of the Parties has established that mercury-free catalysts based on existing processes have become technically and economically feasible; and vi.
+Reporting to the Conference of the Parties on its efforts to develop and/or identify alternatives and phase out mercury use in accordance with Article 21. ✓ In China, manufacturers use a mercury catalyst because they make VCM from a coalbased feedstock, while other manufacturers elsewhere in the world use a petroleum-based feedstock.
+The Convention text implicitly accepts continued use of the coal-based feedstock by triggering a phase out when the COP finds a mercury free alternative is economically feasible for "existing processes".
+Research and testing is underway to find this mercury free alternative. ✓ Since the phase-out of mercury use for VCM will be triggered by a COP determination, amendments to Annex B will not be required to completely phase out this mercury use. ✓ China is pursuing the deployment of a catalyst containing about half as much mercury as the traditional catalyst as a way of meeting the 50% use reduction mandate by 2020.